Choosing Children’s Books

 Dec 10, 2020

-Who doesn’t love curling up with a good book on a cold winter’s day?
+Who doesn’t love curling up with a good book?
 At Wolf Trap, the Education team is always on the lookout for great new children’s books.
 Several times a year, they hold book explorations with Teaching Artists to display the latest finds.
 So what do Laura Annunziata, Wolf Trap Education’s Assistant Director of Professional Development, and her team look for in quality children’s literature?

 How to Pick a Book